sultania-p/sultania-p/README.md

 ### 👋 Hi there, I’m Piyush Kumar Sultania.

-A Data analyst passionate about Data Science 📊.
+A Data analyst passionate about Data Engineering 📊.
 I like analysing data and providing insights to improve business performance and efficiency.
 I have 6 years of IT experience as Senior Technology Analyst/Data Analyst with proven excellence in Application Development, SQL Development, Data Modeling, Database Architecture, SAP HANA, SAP Data Services, Database Warehousing & Analytics & Visualization Applications.

 - 👀 I always aspire to learn new technologies and improve my knowledge base one day at a time.
 I like learning and working on data modeling, warehousing, analytics and visualization.
 - 💡  I'm interested in many things like: **Data Engineering and Data Science**